Greek reform list yet to take shape as talks with lenders continue

 TIME RUNNING OUT

-In February, Athens agreed an extension to its 240 billion euro (175 billion pounds) international bailout but the money is frozen until a set of reforms has been decided upon.
+In February, Athens agreed an extension to its 240 billion euro ($261 billion) international bailout but the money is frozen until a set of reforms has been decided upon.

 "The ... discussions continue in a good climate of cooperation," a Greek official said.
 "We have agreed that we need to draw up suitable policies which will shift the burden from those on the lowest incomes to those on the highest."